ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/studio/database/tasks/export-database.markdown

           {CODE-BLOCK/}

 3. **Customize Configuration and Ongoing Tasks**
-   Enable to pick more specifically the components to export.
+   Toggle on to choose the components to export more specifically.

      ![Figure 6.
 Advanced Export Options - Customize Configuration and Ongoing Tasks](images/export-database-advanced-configuration.png "Advanced export options - Customize Configuration and Ongoing Tasks")